 What you pay for title insurance will vary based on where you live and the policy itself.
 For example, a lender’s policy may cost around $2.50 for every $1,000 of coverage.

 The average owner’s title insurance policy costs about $1,000.
 But depending on how much your home costs, title insurance could run anywhere from a few hundred to several thousand dollars.
-If you can see someone suing you later, it may be a small price to pay for peace of mind.
+Title insurance may be a small price to pay for peace of mind, and in most cases will be required by the lender anyway.

 Costs aside, whether you need owner’s title insurance really depends on how comfortable you feel buying a home based on the title information you have.
 Even if the closing attorneys have done their homework, they might have overlooked something important.
 At no fault of your own, that might eventually come back to haunt you.
 Having title insurance can potentially help you to avoid a financial nightmare later on.